-Turns out Mom and Dad were right.
-Those piano lessons you despised and those endless hours in school band practice truly were good for you.
-From making you smarter, to diminishing the effects of brain aging, to improving emotional stability, it seems that playing an instrument has a hand in reconfiguring your brain and enhancing it.
-Permanently.
-And let's be clear: Just listening to music doesn't cut it.
+Turns out Mom and Dad were right: those piano lessons and the endless hours in school band practice were good for you.
+From making you smarter, to diminishing the effects of brain aging, to improving emotional stability, it seems that playing an instrument has a hand in reconfiguring your brain and enhancing it — permanently.
+And to be clear: Just listening to music doesn't cut it.
 It's the active work of bringing sounds to life that delivers the biggest benefit.

 1. Enriches connections between the left and right brain

 Studies show that music makers have more white matter in their corpus callosum, the bundle of neural wires connecting the brain's two hemispheres.
 This means greater communication between the brain's creative right side and its analytic left side, which in turn may translate into numerous cerebral benefits, including faster communication within the brain and greater creative problem-solving abilities.
 However, not all instrumentalists reap these cognitive advantages equally.
 Both age and amount of play time matter.
 Research shows that kids who practice more seem to build a greater bridge between the two sides of the brain.
 Plus, those who start earlier— around age 7 is ideal — benefit more than later starters.

 2. Boosts executive brain function